joedski/musings/Javascript/Journal 2019-03-31 - Python Passlib to What in Node.md

 Journal 2019-03-31 - Python Passlib to What in Node
 ===================================================

+> At the moment, I'm not continuing this work.
+It was decided that since we have no actual customer information we can change the hashing algorithm to whatever we want.

 In the midst of porting a prototype API from Flask to Node.
 Sad I can't stick with SQLAlchemy, but oh well.
 No time right this moment to fiddle with ORMs, I'll just be doing functions that spit out Knex queries.

 However, there's something I need to take care of first: Hashing passwords.